What is acne?

 Who gets acne?

-Acne is most common during the teenage period and may affect 90% of teenagers at some point.
-However, acne is not just a teenage problem as 30% of those in their twenties and 20% of those in their thirties are also affected by recurrent acne.
+Acne is most common during the teenage period amd 90% of teenagers get acne at some point.
+However, acne is not just a teenage problem.
+30% of those in their twenties and 20% of those in their thirties are also affected by recurrent acne.
 Adult acne is increasingly common and we see a large number of adult sufferers in our practice.

 What are the causes of acne?